 Poland has never been the most popular expat destination, and when the country officially joined the European Union (EU) in 2004, emigration statistics sky-rocketed, leading to a population decrease as hundreds of thousands of Poles left their homeland for greener pastures.
 But more and more expats are starting to realise the merits of living in Poland and that there are many more pros than cons to expat life here.

-A history entrenched in foreign occupation, repeated post-war partition and high unemployment rates left a sizeable grey cloud on Poland's horizon, but a "shock therapy" programme initiated in the early 1990s, as well as a period of reforms, lead to a market economy that has only truly become successful in recent years.
+A history entrenched in foreign occupation, repeated post-war partition and high unemployment rates left a sizeable grey cloud on Poland's horizon, but the 'Shock Therapy' programme initiated in the early 1990s, as well as a period of reforms, led to a market economy that has only truly become successful in recent years.

 There is an increase in work opportunities for enterprising foreigners, and new arrivals usually find work in industries such as IT, finance, human relations, manufacturing and English-language teaching.
 Despite these opportunities, those looking to relocate will still face a number of challenges.
 Poland is well known for its tedious bureaucracy and, as a result, large infrastructural changes are slow to take effect.

 Expats living in Poland need to prepare themselves for a relatively conservative environment, as strong family values and a powerful Catholic undercurrent still dominate the social milieu.
 Another potential difficulty is that, except for Poland's vibrant youth, very little of the Polish population speaks English.
 This can complicate just about everything, from assimilation into the working environment to solidifying meaningful social connections.